 SRO Motorsports Group

 With more than 25 years’ experience at the forefront of a continuously evolving industry, SRO Motorsports Group is the established international leader in GT racing.
 The company is chaired by its founder and CEO, Stephane Ratel, who ranks among the leading decision-makers in international motorsport.
-With offices in London, Paris, Liège and Hong Kong, SRO’s work is facilitated by a dedicated global team of full-time and freelance staff.
+With offices in London, Paris, Liège, USA and Hong Kong, SRO’s work is facilitated by a dedicated global team of full-time and freelance staff.

 A Brief History